 Swansea Canal Society are an absolute joy to work with and are extremely passionate about what they do.
 We work very closely with them and meet up every Tuesday.

-I volunteered before I started working at the Trust with Oxfam, working at various festivals and helping at the local Oxfam shop during my Uni years.
+I volunteered before I started working here with Oxfam, working at various festivals and helping at the local Oxfam shop during my Uni years.
 I absolutely loved being part of something that was much bigger than I could ever achieve as an individual, meeting new people and giving my time to something that was making a difference.

 "I absolutely loved being part of something that was much bigger than anything I could ever achieve as an individual, meeting new people and giving my time to something that was making a difference."